Cowboys and East Indians

 Cowboys and East Indians: Stories is a 2013 short story collection by Nina McConigley that was the winner of the 2014 PEN Open Book Award.

 Plot

 Set in India and Wyoming, the stories in Cowboys and East Indians tell the immigrant experience in the American West.
 From Indian motel owners to a kleptomaniac foreign exchange student, to oil rig workers, to a cross-dressing cowboy, an adopted cowgirl to a medical tourist in India.

 Critical reception

-Several mainstream magazines and journals covered the book.A play, adapted by Matthew Spangler and Nina Mcconigley, is set to premiere in 2026 at the Denver Centre for Performing Arts.
+Several mainstream magazines and journals covered the book.
+A play, adapted by Matthew Spangler and Nina Mcconigley, premiered in 2026 at the Denver Centre for Performing Arts.
+The play is directed by Chris Coleman and stars a South Asian cast which includes Minita Gandhi, Shawn Jain, and Sadithi De Zilva.